-- If you feel threatened or if you want to report something suspicious, use one of the 230 emergency phones on campus.
+- If you feel threatened or if you want to report something suspicious, use one of the over 350 emergency phones on campus.
 The phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours.

 - Program the University's emergency line into your cell phone: 330-972-2911.
 Or call 9-1-1.